 Perfectly worded emails?
 Who has time to write them.
 Monthly newsletters?
 Mostly contain old news by the time they’re sent around.
 Random posts on the company intranet?
 No one reads them.

 Down with stale tools and technology – we need to improve the way we communicate at work.

 In order to do so, people need tools at work that reflect the simplicity and ease of the tools they use outside of work to connect with one another.
-With all the familiar features of Facebook, such as chat, groups, live video and the News Feed, Workplace by Facebook is that tool.
+With all the familiar features of Facebook, such as chat, groups, live video and the News Feed, Workplace from Meta is that tool.